-Maximum: State law does not place a cap on the maximum amount a landlord may charge a tenant for a security deposit.
+Maximum: State law does not place a cap on the maximum amount a landlord can charge a tenant for a security deposit.

-Returning to Tenant (§ 89-8-21(3)): Landlords must return a security deposit within forty-five (45) days after the termination of tenancy.
+Returning to Tenant (§ 89-8-21(3)): Landlords must return tenant’s security deposits within forty-five (45) days after the termination of tenancy.
 If there are any deductions the landlord will make due to damages caused by the tenant, the landlord must furnish the tenant with a written that itemizes the amounts claimed.

 Uses of the Deposit (§ 89-8-21(3)): Landlords can lawfully make deductions from the deposit for the following reasons: